 Your body starts giving you hints that your dopamine levels need to be increased, and before you know it, you cannot function without cocaine anymore.

-The DEA classifies Cocaine as a Schedule II drug partly due to the drug’s potential to cause addiction.
+In the UK, cocaine is a Class A drug.
 The drug changes how the brain perceives pleasure making it almost impossible to experience pleasure without using the drug.
 Long-term use creates tolerance increasing the need for higher doses.

-In the end, cocaine leads to addiction which is impossible to overcome without professional help.
-Addiction is a serious disease that needs treatment in a proper rehab facility.
-Luckily, the effects of cocaine addiction can be reversed with proper treatment and support.
+In the end, cocaine use leads to addiction which is difficult to overcome even with professional help.
+Addiction is a disease, and you may need treatment in order to overcome this disease.
+Typically, the effects of cocaine addiction can be reversed with proper treatment and support.

-There are generally four main types of treatment for cocaine addiction available in the UK today: inpatient and outpatient treatment.
+There are generally two forms of treatment for cocaine addiction which we may recommend: inpatient and outpatient treatment.

 We have discussed each of these options in greater detail below: